California Winter Events: December | January | February

 Rain: If Californians ever knew how to drive in the rain, they forget it during the six to nine dry months of the year.
 Take extra care if you're on the road with them, especially during the season's first rain, when accumulated surface oil makes things even slipperier.
 Rain tends to come in downpours rather than drizzles, which can also trigger floods and mudslides.

 Snow: Any time it's raining at lower elevations it's usually snowing at upper ones.
 If you plan to drive to the mountains or to Lake Tahoe from San Francisco, check to see if chains are required.
+If you don't have snow chains, you need to know the rules about them.
+They're all in the California Snow Chain Guide.

 Fog: November through February, I-5 and US Hwy 99 in the San Joaquin Valley are subject to heavy "tule" fog.
 It forms on cold, clear, windless nights and can cut visibility to as little as a few feet, making driving difficult and dangerous.